Best Egg Personal Loans: 2023 Review

 Who May a Best Egg Personal Loan Be Right For?

 Creditworthy consumers who need a large $20,000 personal loan.
-Best Egg offers loans up to $50,000.
+Best Egg offers loan amounts of up to $50,000.
 Applicants in the market for a $2,000 personal loan.
-If you’re looking to borrow just a small amount, Best Egg, with loans starting at $2,000, may be a good option for you.
+If you’re looking to borrow just a small amount, Best Egg may be an option to consider.
 Borrowers who want fast funding.
 Once approved, borrowers can get their loan money within one to three business days.

 Who Best Egg May Not Be Right For

 Couples who want joint personal loans.
 Best Egg does not offer loans to co-borrowers.
 Borrowers who don’t want to pay origination fees.
-Best Egg charges origination fees ranging from 0.99% to 8.99%.
-Consumers who don’t have strong credit.
-You’ll need a credit score of at last 640 to be approved for a loan from Best Egg.
+Best Egg charges origination fees ranging from 0.99% to 9.99%.
+Consumers with bad credit.
+You may need a fair credit score of at least 600 to be approved for a loan from Best Egg.

 What to Watch Out for With Best Egg Personal Loans

-These quick personal loans may charge APRs as high as 35.99%.
+APRs may be as high as 35.99%.
 Borrowers need a high income and good credit to get the best rates from Best Egg.
 Best Egg will do a hard credit check before approving a loan, which could affect your credit score.
 Residents of certain states are required to take out higher minimum loan amounts.
-In Massachusetts, the minimum amount is $6,500; in Ohio and New Mexico, it’s $5,000; and in Georgia it’s $3,000.
+In Massachusetts, the minimum amount is $6,500; in Ohio it’s $5,001; and in Georgia it’s $3,001.

 Best Egg Personal Loan Eligibility Requirements

-Be a U.S. citizen or permanent resident Be of legal age to accept a loan in your state Have proof of identity Have proof of income Have a credit score of at least 640 and meet other underwriting standards Have a verifiable personal checking account with a routing number Have a valid email address Reside in an eligible state (residents of Iowa, Vermont, West Virginia, the District of Columbia, and U.S. territories may be ineligible for Best Egg personal loans)
+Be a U.S. citizen or permanent resident Be of legal age to accept a loan in your state Have proof of identity Have proof of income Have a credit score of at least 600 and meet other underwriting standards Have a verifiable personal checking account with a routing number Have a valid email address Reside in an eligible state (residents of Iowa, Vermont, West Virginia, the District of Columbia, and U.S. territories may not be eligible for Best Egg personal loans)

 Repayment Options for Best Egg Personal Loans